tyronedong/OpenGR/doc/Compilation.md

 The libraries and the standalone application require:
 * [Eigen](http://eigen.tuxfamily.org/).
 The library is automagically downloaded and configured by the cmake process.
 If you need to force using Eigen from a specific path, call CMAKE with `-DEIGEN3_INCLUDE_DIR=/path/to/eigen`.

-In order to load textures for 3d meshes, the IO module needs:
-* [OpenCV](http://opencv.org/): binaries can be downloaded from the [OpenCV github](https://github.com/opencv/opencv) or [OpenCV sourceForge] (https://sourceforge.net/projects/opencvlibrary/).
-If you use Linux, you can also download the OpenCV library using the terminal.
-Texture loading is disabled if OpenCV is not available.
-Point-clouds with colors are not affected.

-Tests:
+IO and tests:
 * [Boost-filesystem](http://www.boost.org/doc/libs/1_57_0/libs/filesystem/doc/index.htm), used to read dataset folders.
-Tests can be disabled by calling CMAKE with `-DSUPER4PCS_BUILD_TEST=FALSE`.
-Required Boost version: 1.57 or more.
+Requires Boost version: 1.57 or more.

 ### CMake Options
 Our CMake scripts can be configured using the following options: